kubernetes-sigs/aws-load-balancer-controller/docs/guide/use_cases/self_managed_lb/index.md

 [View all target groups](https://console.aws.amazon.com/ec2/v2/home#TargetGroups:) in the AWS console.

-Find the target group by the ARN noted above, and verify the EKS Cluster IP addresses have beened added.
+Find the target group by the ARN noted above, and verify the appropriate instances from the cluster have been added.